 How it Works

 Choose one of 17 topics to be presented virtually, via zoom, or in-person by one of our world-class historians to your staff, clients or even family and friends.
-Presentations run for 30 minutes or one hour (your choice) and include a Q&A session with the historian.
+Presentations run for one hour and include a Q&A session with the historian.
 Two weeks ahead of your presentation date, you’ll receive an email with an introduction to your historian, some suggested reading, and a 10%-off discount code (good for 30 days) for use on our webstore.

 African Americans in World War II